 In my early years I created three digital artworks that I consider key for my evolution as an artist and as a man.

 These three pieces, which I call “Operas”, were all works of complex realization, made of hundreds of layers.
+They were created between 2007 and 2010, when I was living first in Canada and then in London.
 I worked on them as a Buddhist monk would work on a mandala… they kept me busy for months!
 Their completion marked the end of a cycle and the beginning of a new one.

 Please let me introduce them to you.

 It was first presented in 2007 on Flickr, with these two quotes as text: